Huyennguyen54/mathelementary/README.md

 ## Model Finetuning ##
 In this section, we focus on fine-tuning the DeBERTa v3 model for our specific task.
-We supervised fine-tune MetaMath-7B with the following hyperparameters:
+We also supervised fine-tune MetaMath-7B.

 Hyperparameter	DeBerta V3
 Batch size	128